#Frostpunk and sweet #totalitarianism?

 I recently finished my first playthrough of Frostpunk, a new city-building survival game by 11-bit Studios, the developer of This War of Mine, also a survival and strategy game.
 As is the case with This War of Mine, gameplay is highly focused on resource management in Frostpunk.
 As a mayor, the player character starts out with a small group of survivors, workers and engineers, as well as small caches of supply for building the city.
-The game is set in the ice age, a completely frozen world.
-Progress is made through establishing new laws and advancing technology.
-Steam-powered technology is then used to stock up on resources and opposing the freezing cold, with temperatures falling well below 100 degrees celsius in the first scenario.
-Here, the ultimate challenge is surviving the great storm.
-In the meantime, the player manages the level of discontent and hope of citizens in what constitutes a democracy.
-If not properly managed, the level of hope and discontent may threaten the rule of the mayor.
+The game is set in a completely frozen world and one of the ultimate challenges is surviving the great storm.
+In the meantime, the player manages the level of discontent and hope of citizens in what constitutes a democracy through, for example, establishing laws.
+If not properly managed, the level of hope and discontent may threaten the productivity of society and the rule of the mayor.

-As a mayor, I had entertained the idea of totalitarian rule as a last resort – ultimately to manage resources and technological advancement.
+As a mayor, I had entertained the idea of totalitarian rule as one of my last resorts to manage resources and technological advancement successfully.
+I desperately wanted to complete the game.
 For this, I needed the city to grow.
-The biggest threat that the rebels posed to the city was lowering hopes of other citizens, enough for them to want to join the Londoners when they abandon the city.
-Earlier on, the game had given me the choice to impose order and discipline instead of faith and spiritual strength.
-While both paths are used to give citizens a sense of purpose, which ultimately affects the level of hope and discontent, they afford the player alternate ways of managing the city.
-The end of both paths, however, is the same: totalitarianism.
-The player, then, chooses whether to implement it or not.
+The biggest threat were potential rebels and their recruitment of ordinary citizens to join their group intending to abandon the city.
+I couldn’t afford to lose my workforce.
+So I had the choice to impose order and discipline or faith and spiritual strength.
+While both ideologies are used to give citizens a sense of purpose (which ultimately affects the level of hope and discontent) they afford the player different sets of laws for managing the city, all totalitarian in nature.

 The path I chose was order and discipline.
-It gave me options for creating laws with certain tendencies like a neighbourhood watch, guard stations and enforced morning gatherings.
-The difficulty level of the game coupled with managing the hopes and discontent of citizens with a difficulty level set to normal felt overwhelming.
-So, I decided to implement ultimate discipline, i.e. “New Order”, where citizens’ hope “would never be a problem again”.
-In terms of gameplay, whatever I did as a mayor had no effect on citizens’ hope.
+It introduced a new game mode for establishing laws that allow new systems of control and surveillance like a neighbourhood watch, guard stations and enforced morning gatherings.
+The difficulty level of the city simulation still felt overwhelming.
+So, I decided to implement what I felt was ultimate totalitarianism – a “New Order” – where citizens’ hope would never be a problem again.
+The consequence for gameplay was that none of my actions affected the hope of citizens.
 Hope became self-evident, as something taken for granted as I did not have to think about the consequences of my actions in terms of hope.
-Imposing totalitarianism on this society felt like a relief.
+Imposing this type of totalitarianism on this society felt like a relief.
 It was surprisingly easy.
 And the small rebel group of Londoners were gone.

-In terms of game studies, the experience could be viewed through concept of v-effect.
-V-effect is the formal means through which cultural expressions like games draw attention to naturalised contradictions – such as the way ideologies develop – by making them strange.
-The concept originates in literature and drama studies which have discussed how art (as cultural expressions) can refresh our senses by challenging us as readers and spectators so that we do not only recognise, but truly see the world around us.
+In game studies, this relation between game and real life can be analysed through the so-called “v-effect”.
+The v-effect is the formal means through which cultural expressions like games draw attention to naturalised contradictions – such as the way ideologies develop in societies – by making them strange.
+To the player, this “strangeness” becomes concrete in how the game simulates real life, and may feel very alienating.
+The concept of v-effect originates in literature and drama studies which have discussed how art (as cultural expressions) can refresh our senses by challenging us as readers and spectators so that we do not only recognise, but truly see the world around us.
 This can be applied on understanding the way games operate.

 Thus, the v-effect is a device for de-familiarisation, and has been used to convey knowledge that affords critical reflection and political mobilisation.
 Making ideological decisions in my playthrough felt empowering.
 This is because of the way management of citizens hopes and discontent can develop into tendencies where you will try to control these sentiments to advance a society and its technologies as part of the game’s goal.
-I argue here that this experience may be deeply alienating if you, in real life, are in the position of being a strong advocate western democratic rule and civil rights.
+My main argument is that this experience may be deeply alienating if you, in real life, are in the position of being a strong advocate democracy and civil rights.

 The game, however, made me aware of sentiments inherent in the power dynamics and ruling class of democratic and totalitarian states.
 This is one of the reason I find Frostpunk, at its best, is political in the way it shows you the process of how societies with democratic or totalitarian tendencies may develop.
 In practice, however, this means the game is just one possible world and a simulation of how these tendencies could be shaped.
-What is unique about the game as a system of processes, then, is how it makes you live through these tendencies being shaped.
+What may be unique about the game experience, then, is how it makes you live through these tendencies being shaped.